 These documents are received from government agencies, private law offices, and private citizens.
 They include various writs and orders from both civil and criminal courts here in Lancaster County and from all over the country.
 Civil deputies serve writs such as subpoenas (documents commanding an individual to appear in court to give testimony), summonses ( a notice that a court action has commenced and directing an individual to appear in court or take some other type of action), complex writs and protection orders (an order barring a respondent from various types of interaction with a petitioner) as well as steps within the legal eviction process.

-Civil Process is a part of the Support Services Division commanded by Captain Josh Clark.
+Civil Process is a part of the Support Services Division.
 Upon receipt of process, pertinent information is recorded in a computerized processing system.
 The system records the employee number of the entry person, attorney information, case information, and specific service information, as well as the deputy assigned the paper.

 Civil deputies are commissioned deputies with the same law enforcement powers as patrol deputies.
 They utilize the same vehicles, uniforms, and equipment as deputies in other divisions.
 In addition to their process duties, deputies in the Civil Division monitor ongoing calls for service for the Sheriff's Office and assist as backup when practical.

 Because their duties are primarily in the city of Lincoln, civil deputies also have the opportunity to assist the Lincoln Police Department and other law enforcement agencies on occasion.
 Our civil process support staff also has additional duties to those involved in the processing of civil papers.
 They are responsible for the Sheriff's Office's accounting services and the handling of the public Sheriff Sales and collecting back taxes per Distress Warrants issued by the Treasurer’s Office.